 At Startle, we know that music can make a huge difference to how you feel and behave.
 It can be incredibly cathartic; it can provide you with comfort, nostalgia, or even lift your spirits.
 It can have an impact on our hormones, so it’s no surprise that it can change our outlook on the day.
-We looked into the best types of music to listen to if you’re feeling down with the darker evenings, and even suggested a few of our favourites.
+We looked into the best types of music to listen to if you’re feeling down, and even suggested a few of our favourites.

 Can sad music sometimes help?

 Sometimes, when you’re in a sad mood, there’s nothing better than putting on some sad music and having a self-pity cry.
 It’s a way to initiate catharsis, and to trigger nostalgic emotions that comfort us.
 If you’re someone who struggles to articulate how you feel, which can be particularly hard if you suffer with SAD and your mood is out of your control, listening to someone vocalise how you feel can allow you to relate and feel seen.